Uptane Standard for Design and Implementation 2.1.0

 VIN: Vehicle Identification Number

-3. Rationale for and scope of Uptane Standards
+3. Rationale for and scope of the Uptane Standard

-This Standards document clarifies the essential components and best practices for the secure design, implementation and deployment of Uptane by OEMs and suppliers.
-These practices contribute to compromise resilience, or the ability to minimize the extent of the threat posed by any given attack.
+This Standard document provides the essential components for the secure design, implementation, and deployment of Uptane by OEMs and suppliers.
+These guidelines contribute to compromise resilience, or the ability to minimize the extent of the threat posed by any given attack.

 3.1.
 Why Uptane requires a standards document